U.S. Relations With Egypt

 Bilateral Economic Relations

 Egypt has one of the most diversified economies in the Middle East.
 U.S. exports to Egypt include wheat and corn, mineral fuel and oil, machinery, aircraft, and iron and steel products.
 U.S. imports from Egypt include apparel, natural gas and oil, fertilizers, textile coverings, and agricultural products.
 Under the Qualifying Industrial Zone agreement, the United States waives duties on imports from Egypt if the value includes 10.5% Israeli content; this program is meant to promote stronger ties between the region's peace partners.
+Total two-way trade in goods between the United States and Egypt was $5.0 billion in 2016.
+Egypt and the United States signed a Bilateral Investment Treaty in 1982 to promote and facilitate investment between our countries.
 Egypt and the United States have signed a trade and investment framework agreement, a step toward creating freer trade and increasing investment flows.
-The two also have a bilateral investment treaty that provides for fair, equitable, and nondiscriminatory treatment for investors of both nations.
+In 2016, the IMF approved a $12 billion three-year loan for Egypt under its Extended Fund Facility program in support of Egypt’s reform program.
+In June 2018 the IMF concluded a positive review and the Board disbursed $2 billion, bringing the total disbursement to 8.1 billion.

 Egypt's Membership in International Organizations